Authorised Distributor · SG

 Why humidity sensors drift, how often Rotronic instruments should be calibrated, and the maintenance habits that keep them accurate.

-A Rotronic humidity sensor should be calibrated on a regular schedule — typically every 6 to 12 months depending on the application and criticality, more frequently in regulated or high-precision environments — because humidity sensing elements drift over time with exposure to contaminants, extreme conditions and normal ageing.
+A Rotronic humidity sensor should be calibrated on a regular schedule, typically every 6 to 12 months depending on the application and criticality, more frequently in regulated or high-precision environments, because humidity sensing elements drift over time with exposure to contaminants, extreme conditions and normal ageing.
 This article covers why calibration matters, how often it's typically needed, and basic maintenance that extends accuracy between calibrations.

 Why humidity sensors drift

-Unlike some measurement technologies, humidity sensing elements are inherently exposed to the environment they measure — dust, chemical vapours, oils, and even normal moisture cycling can gradually affect the sensing element's response.
+Unlike some measurement technologies, humidity sensing elements are directly exposed to the environment they measure.
+Dust, chemical vapours, oils and normal moisture cycling gradually affect the sensing element's response.
 In Singapore's climate, with consistently high ambient humidity and, in many industrial settings, airborne contaminants, this drift can happen faster than in a controlled, temperate environment.
-A sensor that was accurate on installation may be reading several percentage points off a year later without any obvious sign — humidity drift is rarely dramatic; it creeps.
+A sensor accurate on installation may be reading several percentage points off a year later without any obvious sign; humidity drift is rarely dramatic, it creeps.
+Most humidity sensing elements (capacitive polymer sensors, which underpin much of the industry including Rotronic's own HygroClip technology) work by measuring a change in capacitance as the polymer absorbs and releases moisture.
+Repeated exposure to chemical vapours, prolonged saturation, or particulate contamination can gradually alter the polymer's response curve, so the sensor still produces a plausible-looking reading, but the relationship between that reading and true RH has shifted.
+Without a reference calibration to check against, this drift is essentially invisible from the output alone.

 Why this matters beyond "the reading is a bit off"